uraneko/flaxen/README.md

 ## Versioning
 Follows the [SemVer Spec](https://semver.org/).
-~~ Until the time arrives for the version to reach 1.0.0, the repo will adhere to the following rules for versions x.y.z:
-- x is constant at 0.
+~Until the time arrives for the version to reach 1.0.0, the repo will adhere to the following rules for versions x.y.z:~ ~- x is constant at 0.~
-- aside from a number of exceptions, changes incrementing y are accompanied by a milestone creation, i.e., the first pr of a new milestone increments y.
-- everything else increments z.
-Consecutive small changes may be combined into a single incrementation of z.
-- the above three rules are not always respected. ~~
+~- aside from a number of exceptions, changes incrementing y are accompanied by a milestone creation,~ ~i.e., the first pr of a new milestone increments y.~ ~- everything else increments z.
+Consecutive small changes may be combined into a single incrementation of z.~ ~- the above three rules are not always respected.~

-Until the crate hits version 1.0.0, there are no rules
+Until the crate hits version 1.0.0, there are no rules, nonetheless, I'll try to make sense.

 <br/><br/>

-<b style="color: red">WARN:</b>
+[!WARN]
 This crate is still unstable, if something breaks, or you want a feature, feel free to open an issue.